Artificial Intelligence at Khoury College of Computer Sciences

 • Byron Wallace

-Byron Wallace is the Sy and Laurie Sternberg Interdisciplinary Associate Professor and director of the undergraduate data science program at Khoury College.
+Byron Wallace is an associate dean of research, a director for the undergraduate data science program, and the Sy and Laurie Sternberg Interdisciplinary Associate Professor at Khoury College.
 He applies machine learning and natural language processing methods in the health informatics space, with the goal of developing hybrid human–AI systems and streamlining the synthesis of biomedical information.

 • Robin Walters